usespeakeasy/full-stack-take-home-assessment/README.md

 - A page presenting the details and lessons for a single course
 - A page presenting the details for a single lesson and a _Record_ button

-_Note: each page should be designed for mobile viewports; they do not need to responsively scale up for wide screens._
+_Note: each page should be designed to support only mobile viewports; they do not need to responsively scale up for wide screens._

 #### Recording experience